Felix Salzer

+Life and career

-He was born in Vienna to Max Salzer (a doctor) and Helene Wittgenstein (a daughter of Karl Wittgenstein).
+He was born on June 13, 1904 in Vienna to Max Salzer (a doctor) and Helene Wittgenstein (a daughter of Karl Wittgenstein).
 He studied musicology with Guido Adler at the University of Vienna, finishing his Ph.D. in 1926 with a dissertation on sonata form in the works of Franz Schubert.
 At the same time he studied music theory and analysis with Heinrich Schenker and Hans Weisse.
 In 1939 Salzer emigrated to the United States, and became a citizen in 1945.
 While in the US he taught at several schools, including the Mannes School of Music where he was the long-time Dean and Queens College of the City University of New York.
 At Mannes, Salzer was the teacher of Carl Schachter and Adele T. Weiss.
 While teaching at Mannes, Salzer and Schacter went on to co-author the seminal music theory book: "Counterpoint in Composition."

 His contributions to Schenkerian theory were twofold: first, he brought Schenker's ideas to the attention of American music theorists and musicologists, and second, he applied the analytical technique to music outside of the common-practice era music in which Schenker had exclusively worked, particularly to the music of the Renaissance, the Middle Ages, and to some music of the 20th century.
 Later theorists applied Schenkerian techniques to popular music as well.

 Some of the specific refinements Salzer made to Schenkerian theory involve aspects of voice leading, and the differentiation of chords into structural versus contrapuntal categories.

 Salzer's works include Structural Hearing (1952 and 1962), Counterpoint in Composition: The Study of Voice Leading (with Carl Schachter, 1969), and the periodical The Music Forum (initiated 1967).

 Salzer married Hedwig Lindtberg (the sister of Leopold Lindtberg) in 1939.
 She died on February 29, 2000.
 They had no children.